 The Strategic Vetting of Custom Neon Signage

 A custom sign is not merely a piece of art; it is a complex electrical assembly that must interface with building power, survive environmental stressors, and comply with strict fire and safety codes.
-This guide provides a technical framework for auditing suppliers, ensuring that every fixture is project-ready and legally defensible.
+This guide provides a technical framework for auditing suppliers, helping ensure that every fixture is project-ready and legally defensible.

 The Certification Trap: UL 879 vs. Component Listing